 Read on to explore the different types of asexual reproduction in plants in complete detail.

-Types of Asexual Reproduction
+Types Of Asexual Reproduction In Plants

-For example, if you keep a potato for a long time, you can notice a number of small growths, which are commonly referred to as ‘eyes’.
+For example, if you keep a potato for a long time, you can notice a number of small outgrowths, which are commonly referred to as ‘eyes’.
 Each of them can be planted which will grow up like a clone of an original potato plant.